 Conclusion

 Proper placement of Steri-Strips is a valuable skill for managing minor wounds and promoting effective healing.
-By following the steps outlined in this guide—from thorough wound preparation to careful application and diligent aftercare—you can confidently address small cuts, lacerations, and surgical incisions.
+And by following the steps outlined in this guide—from thorough wound preparation to careful application and diligent aftercare—you can confidently address small cuts, lacerations, and surgical incisions.
 Remember, the key to success lies in ensuring a clean wound bed, applying the strips without tension, and monitoring for any signs of infection.

 With a little practice and attention to detail, you can master the art of Steri-Strip application and provide effective first aid for yourself and others.
 Keep this guide handy in your first aid kit, and don't hesitate to consult a healthcare professional if you have any concerns.
 Now, take the next step: stock up on Steri-Strips, review the instructions, and be prepared to handle minor wound closures with confidence.
 Your proactive approach will make a significant difference in ensuring optimal healing and minimizing the risk of complications.